Skip to main content

 Clinical Evidence of Estrogen Deficiency and Bone Loss

-The profound impact of estrogen deficiency on is starkly illustrated by rare genetic conditions.
+The profound impact of estrogen deficiency on male bone health is starkly illustrated by rare genetic conditions.
 Males with aromatase deficiency, unable to convert androgens to estrogens, present with severe osteopenia, unfused epiphyses, and high bone turnover, despite having high testosterone levels.
 Similarly, individuals with mutations in the ERα gene exhibit comparable skeletal phenotypes, underscoring the direct and independent role of estrogen signaling in male skeletal development and maintenance.

 Pharmacological estrogen suppression, particularly through the use of aromatase inhibitors, provides further clinical evidence.
 Studies involving men treated with AIs have consistently demonstrated a decline in bone mineral density.
-For instance, a study involving older men with low showed a significant decrease in posterior-anterior spine BMD after one year of anastrozole treatment.
+For instance, a study involving older men with low testosterone levels showed a significant decrease in posterior-anterior spine BMD after one year of anastrozole treatment.
 This bone loss is often accompanied by an increase in bone turnover markers, indicating an imbalance favoring resorption.

 The concept of an estradiol threshold for skeletal sufficiency in men has gained considerable support.
 Research suggests that estradiol levels below approximately 10 pg/ml are associated with accelerated rates of bone loss and an increased risk of fracture.
 This threshold implies that even in the context of adequate testosterone, insufficient estrogen can compromise bone health, emphasizing the need for careful monitoring of estradiol levels during any intervention that might influence its concentration.